mrkkrp/markkarpov.com/tutorial/th.md

 <https://hackage.haskell.org/package/template-haskell>

-The [`th-abstraction`][th-abstraction] package may also be of interest.
+Remember to also consider the [`th-abstraction`][th-abstraction] package for real work.
 It normalizes variations in the interface for inspecting datatype information across different versions of the `template-haskell` library.

 Good luck!